Ruby Inabinett Obituary - Aiken, SC | The Aiken Standard

 Ruby Inabinett

-AIKEN - Graveside services for Mrs. Ruby Inabinett will be 11am Tuesday, May 19, 2020 at the Pine Hill Baptist Church Cemetery, Johnston, SC, with Rev. George L. Brightharp officiating.
-Family and friends may call the funeral on Monday from 3pm-5pm.
+AIKEN - Graveside services for Mrs. Ruby Inabinett will be 11am today at the Pine Hill Baptist Church Cemetery, Johnston, with Rev. G. L. Brightharp offficiating.

 G.L.
 BRIGHTHARP & SONS MORTUARY